arif332/kubernetes-tutorial/installation/k3d-k3s/k3d-k3s-skaffold-integration.md

 # 1. Local Development Pipeline Using Skaffold on Kubernetes

 I have used Skaffold to automate a development pipeline for the Kubernetes-based application development.
 The development pipeline will automate repeated tasks and provide enhanced, hassle-free, faster development experiences.
+This article shares the integration process and lessons learn while doing the development pipeline.

 List of tools:
 - Skaffold: Pipeline automation software